 2004 Hugo: Cannon Cruise

-Among the artists that helped visualize the Hugo world while I was there: Jørgen Ørberg, Stephen Meldal Foged, Martin Vestergaard Madsen, Claus Friese, Søren Cornelius Larsen, Anders Pedersen, Michael Wettendorff, Kian Zanno Ejlertsen, Klaus Gjørup, Martin Ciborowski, Rasmus Andreasen, Marit Max Abrahamsen, Thomas Steenholt, Jesper Rønne, Laust Palbo Nielsen, Jonas Fromm and many more.
+The Hugo universe was brought to life by talented artists including Jørgen Ørberg, Stephen Meldal Foged, Martin Vestergaard Madsen, Claus Friese, Søren Cornelius Larsen, Anders Pedersen, Michael Wettendorff, Kian Zanno Ejlertsen, Klaus Gjørup, Martin Ciborowski, Rasmus Andreasen, Marit Max Abrahamsen, Thomas Steenholt, Jesper Rønne, Laust Palbo Nielsen, and Jonas Fromm, among others.
+The programmers, too numerous to list, delivered exceptional work within the tight timeframe.